 So, you’ve decided you’re going to add a blog to your business.
 You’ve researched it, and you know that one of the best ways to increase your interaction with potential customers is to continually add content to your site.
-A blog is the best way to do that.
+A blog is the best way to do that, so you’ve incorporated it into your digital marketing strategy.

 You’re pretty confident that you can do it.
 However, there’s something important you need to do before you put even a single post on your blog.
 Something which, oddly enough, a lot of bloggers neglect to do before they get started.
 It’s, in many ways, the secret to blogging success.
 Are you listening?
 Good, because here’s what you need to do.